Phillipe-Jarnefors/Ultimate-Quiz/README.md

-# Ultimate-Quiz, a fun quiz game!
+# Ultimate-Quiz!

-## My app test your general knowledge about history, music, geography and alot of more categories.
+## My app test your knowledge in quiz-form.
-- You simply choose your category/categories.
+- Choose your category/categories.
 - Three diffrent difficulties.
 - How many questions per run.
-- Free choice of tags, what you prefer to show up in your quiz.
+- Free choice of preferd tags.

 I developed this app with TypeScript, Sass, AJAX and it's bundle with Parcel.
 The questions is fetched via The Trivia API, link futher down this file.